codekraft-studio/angular-media-preview/README.md

 ```javascript
 angular.module('app', ['angular-media-preview')
 ```
-and you are ready to go.
+and you are ready to use the new directive.

 ---